taggedzi/smilecms/README.md

 The `smilecms build` command incrementally regenerates the site: it reuses cached derivatives, prunes stale artifacts, writes manifests, renders article pages, exports gallery datasets, and stages the static `web/` assets into `site/`.
 Use `smilecms clean` (or `smilecms build --force`) to remove generated artifacts (`site/`, `media/derived/`, and optionally `.cache/`) before a fresh build.

+Use `smilecms new post|gallery|track <slug> --title "Display Title"` to scaffold content with the recommended metadata and directory layout before you start writing or dropping in media.

 ## Content Layout & Workflows

 All source content stays in the repository so the build is deterministic: